rogercampos/saviour/README.md

 Use `store_dir` to indicate the default directory under which the file will be stored.
 You can also use it under a `version` to change the default directory for that specific version.

+Note that it's very important that the full path to any attached file to any model is unique.
+This is typically accomplished by using `model.id` and `attached_as` as part of either the `store_dir` or the `filename`, in any combination you may want.
+If this is not satisfied, you may experience unexpected overwrite of files or files having unexpected contents, for example if two different models write to the same storage path, and then one of them is deleted.

 ### Accessing model and attached_as